adclz/auto-lsp/book/src/ast-and-queries/index.md

 There is no specific order to follow; you can perform both steps in parallel.

-In the next chapter, we will explore how to write the core query to capture the nodes.
+In the next section, we will explore how to write the core query to capture the nodes.